 - Testosterone: it’s not just the muscle-inducing Popeye hormone, and it’s not just for dudes.
 This hormone plays a key role in strength, energy, sex drive, bone health and cognitive function for all humans.

 - Cortisol: As well as being a stress hormone, cortisol is also our primary daytime hormone, keeping us awake and energised during the day.
 Low cortisol can result in a deep, relentless fatigue that feels as though no amount of sleep will fix, a weaker immune system and a tendency towards low blood sugar levels.

 Outside of hormones, there may be other factors behind your fatigue, such as:

 - Not eating enough.
 Food is literally fuel, how can we expect to have energy if we aren’t getting enough of the right kind of fuel?

 - Over-exercising, which is understandably super taxing on your energy stores.

-- Nutrient deficiencies.
-Of particular importance for energy levels are iron (many menstruating women could benefit from an iron supplement), vitamin B12, omega–3 fatty acids, and vitamin D.
+- Nutrient deficiencies: of particular importance for energy levels are iron (many menstruating women could benefit from an iron supplement), B vitamins, omega–3 fatty acids, and vitamin D.